rdgarfinkel/mediacollection/README.md

 # demonstration
 ~~A demonstration of the script and it's abilities is online and available, with editing abilities enabled.
 No password is required for the admin side.
 Test it out as you wish, http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi.<br>
 Please note that the "modification" date in the shown/hidden HTML on the demonstration sites may be newer than the one present here on Github.
-I do the coding offline on a local server, post it to the public site to verify it still works on there, then I'll post it here.~~
+I do the coding offline on a local server, post it to the public site to verify it still works on there, then I'll post it here.~~<br>
 The server I use for hosting my public sites for free on heliohost is undergoing maintenance for an undetermined time, so a public demonstration site is not online as of this writing, December 22, 2016.

 # requirements